gennyble/gennyble/README.md

 Hello!
-I'm gennyble and my pronouns are they/them.
+I'm Genevieve, Genny for short, and my pronouns are they/them.
 I like to write small tools and toys in hopes of bettering the lives of those who use them.
 My language of choice is Rust but I feel like I can handle myself in Javascript, Java, and C, among others.

 I like getting email!
 If you want to chat you can reach me at [gen@nyble.dev](mailto:gen@nyble.dev).
 I very much like exploring people's websites.
 If you do, too, you can find mine here: <https://nyble.dev>